rob228rob/rob228rob/README.md

 -->
 ### 🌟 Welcome to my GitHub! 🌟

+Меня зовут Батоян Роберт.

 My name is **Robert B**, and I am a developer with an unyielding passion for creating top-notch code and innovative solutions.
-If you're looking for powerful projects in Java, SpringBoot, Camel, RSQL, noSQL, Kafka/brokers, you've come to the right place!
+If you're looking for powerful projects in Java, Go, Python, Guice, SpringBoot, RSQL, noSQL, Kafka/brokers, Red is etc. You've come to the right place!

 ---

 ## 🚀 About Me
 I am a programmer dedicated to crafting high-quality and efficient code.
 I leverage modern approaches and technologies in my work to create projects that deliver real value.
-My primary programming languages are Java17/21, and I am always open to new challenges and learning opportunities.
+My primary programming languages are Java/Go, and I am always open to new challenges and learning opportunities.

 ### 🌟 What do I do?
 - 🔭 Currently working in GPN, Enterprise agile team.